BlueBrain/nexus/src/main/paradox/docs/release-notes/index.md

 _Note_: the behaviour depends on the new resource reference resolution process; a change in the resolver resources (a different resolution process configuration) can not provide an immutability guarantee of the references.

+#### Client configurable indexing process

+As mentioned previously, the indexing processes are now applied at the level of each project and can be customized by the client.
+Each index process is represented by a newly introduced resource _View_ which has the following
+classification:

+*   _ElasticSearchView_: the process replays the project event log, filters out undesired resources based on configuration, applies minimal data transformation and updates an ElasticSearch index.
+*   _AggregateElasticSearchView_: this view does not directly manage an indexing process, but rather represents a collection of referenced _ElasticSearchView_s that would be proxied (queried at the same time) when querying this view.
+*   _SparqlView_: the process replays the project event log applies minimal data transformation and updates an RDF store (currently BlazeGraph).

+A default _ElasticSearchView_ and a default _SparqlView_ are automatically created along with a project.
+The default _ElasticSearchView_ is used by Nexus internally to power resource listing.

+Since access control lists are now limited to nesting up to the level of a project, these views do not require indexing the acl configuration and can be proxied by the system supporting their native APIs.

+_ElasticSearchView_s expose a `/_search` sub-resource that represents the native API for interacting with ElasticSearch.
+Client HTTP requests are checked for authentication and authorization and then forwarded to their respective backends.
+In the case of an _AggregateElasticSearchView_ the requests executed on all the referenced indices.

+_SparqlView_s expose a `/sparql` sub-resource that represents the native API for interacting with the SPARQL endpoint of the RDF store.
+Client HTTP requests are checked for authentication and authorization and then forwarded to the respective backend.

+The previously supported query DSL has been dropped in favour of the direct interaction with the indices via their native APIs.
+The attempt to provide a general query interface on top of both indices was very ambitious but production use has proven it unsatisfactory.
+The change gives clients a lot more power in terms of function, flexibility, expressiveness and query optimization.
+It also opens the door to support additional index backends without having to reconcile them with the query DSL.

 ### Technical Notes

 #### Introduced a new service: Admin